To provide policy and procedures relating to hazardous chemicals used or stored at the University.

 name and address of the chemical manufacturer, importer, or other responsible party.

-An MSDS shall be provided by the manufacturer or importer for all hazardous chemicals used on UNI premises.
-A copy shall be readily accessible during each work shift to employees when they are in their work area(s) and a master file of these MSDS shall be maintained by the UNI Safety Officer.
+An SDS shall be provided by the manufacturer or importer for all hazardous chemicals used on UNI premises.
+A copy shall be readily accessible during each work shift to employees when they are in their work area(s) and a master file of these SDS shall be maintained by the UNI Safety Officer.

 The University is committed to doing everything possible to make employees aware of any potential hazards in their work areas and to provide training in appropriate situations.